RebeccaNod1/Peril/README_Notecard.txt

 🎲 PERIL DICE — MODULAR GAME SYSTEM FOR SECOND LIFE
 ========================================================

+CREATED BY REBECCA NOD AND NOOSE THE BUNNY

 OVERVIEW
 --------
 Peril Dice is a multiplayer elimination game where each player selects numbers before a die is rolled.
 If the peril player's number is rolled, they lose a life.
 Players are eliminated when they reach zero lives.